Buzz Group Ltd Privacy Notice

 8. How long will Buzz Group keep my data?

-• To comply with legal obligations under EU/local laws (for example, anti-money laundering regulations, or licensing regulations); and
+• To comply with legal obligations under EU/local laws (for example, anti-money laundering regulations, or licensing regulations)

 • To establish or defend legal claims (for example negligence claims) which could be made against us.